HITECHCRIME/HC_SG122_Quickfix/README.md

 on your right drive-by took toooooll nothing much (is) left

-heads divined from inside
+headings divined from inside
-but the inside is dead
+despite the inside is dead
 crash and burn no test
+thoughts are not a manifest

 get your dopamine dopamine dopamine get your dopamine dopamine dopamine